evanj/bqtools/README.md

 # BigQuery Tools

-A useful tool to figure out what costs money in BigQuery.
-Also a bit of a personal experience in writing a complete web application in Go.
+A tool to figure out what costs money in a Google BigQuery project.
+Try it at https://bigquery-tools.appspot-preview.com/ Send feedback to ej@evanjones.ca.

 ## Deploying